-- 1) Activities will meet in the Scoutcraft Area at the scheduled time. - 2) May require some open time during the week. - 3) This activity qualifies for All Camp Challenge. - 4) Session will be held in the Pine Grove. - 5) This session is for any Scout who needs a Totin' Chip, including Scouts in Wilderness Patrol. - 6) This activity is for Scouts 14 and older. - 7) This activity is for Scouts 13 and older. - 8) Hike starts at the Waterfront, bring a flashlight.
+- Activities will meet in the Scoutcraft Area at the scheduled time. - May require some open time during the week.
+2) - This activity qualifies for All Camp Challenge.
+This activity is for Scouts 14 and older.
+This activity is for Scouts 13 and older.
+3) - 4) - 5) - Hike starts at the Waterfront, bring a flashlight.